driverog/driverog/README.md

 ### Hi there 👋

-🌱 I’m currently a Computer Science student at University of Havana.
+🌱 Studied Computer Science at University of Havana

 😄 I enjoy playing video games, researching and c000d111ng!